harness/terraform-provider-harness/docs/resources/platform_connector_appdynamics.md

 Required:

 - `client_id` (String) The client id used for connecting to App Dynamics.
 - `client_secret_ref` (String) Reference to the Harness secret containing the App Dynamics client secret.
+To reference a secret at the organization scope, prefix 'org' to the expression: org.{identifier}.
+To reference a secret at the account scope, prefix 'account` to the expression: account.{identifier}.

 <a id="nestedblock--username_password"></a>